adnguyen527/StudentDirectory-REVAMPED/README.md

 ### Frontend

+**Layout reference.** The target shape is a conventional admin shell: a fixed left sidebar (logo, one primary action button, icon nav, settings at the bottom), a top bar carrying global search and the user menu, and a content area of cards — a top row of small tiles above a mixed grid of chart, list and highlight cards.
+Where that reference puts fixed KPI tiles, **this app puts the user's pinned stats** — the top row is assembled by pinning, not hard-coded.
+Each card owns its header controls: a period dropdown where the data is time-scoped, and an overflow menu in the corner, which is where the pin button lives.

-- [ ] `P1` **Search page for students and instructors.** The entry point everything else is reached from.
-Student search exists; instructor search does not.
+- [ ] `P1` **Search for students and instructors.** The entry point everything else is reached from.
+Student search exists; instructor search does not. *Open:* a page of its own, or the persistent top-bar search the layout reference uses — the reference implies results appear as a dropdown, with a full page only for "see all".
 - [ ] `P1` **Student profile page** — profile, centers, instructors, topics mastered and
       completed, session history. `/api/students/<key>` already serves everything except the completed topics above.